You Probably Need a Haircut is reader-supported. If you buy a product we link to, we may earn a commission.

 We may earn a commission when you click this link, at no extra cost to you.

-Put a dime-sized portion of the product in your hand and then pat it on your hair.
+Put a dime-sized portion of the product in your hand, emulsify it by rubbing it over the palms of your hands, and then work it through your hair.
 You don’t want to add volume to your roots, so don’t massage it in at first.
 Let it sit on your hair for about 15 seconds.

 Once you let the product sit, you can run your hands through your hair.
 This should be a smooth process.
 If your fingers snag in your hair, run them under warm water and pat them on your hair.
 This will add enough moisture to help you distribute the product through all of your hair.